Marceillo/eco-shave/README.md

 * There is a delete confirmation when wanting to delete a product.
 * There is a dropdown link that says product management there you can add the product and info.
 * Edit  Here you can also add information and add more images in the multiple images preview image and CRUD functionality.
-* The is active I will add this in as a future upgrade to signal that a product is available or not.
+* The is active model I will add this in as a future upgrade to signal that a product is available or not.

 ##### Edit Product